bulletmark/edir/README.md

-  -R, --no-recurse  negate the -r/--recurse/ option -q, --quiet       do not print rename/remove actions -Q, --no-quiet    negate the -q/--quiet/ option
+  -R, --no-recurse  negate the -r/--recurse/ option -q, --quiet       do not print rename/remove actions -Q, --no-quiet    negate the -q/--quiet/ option --no-git          do not use git if invoked within a git repository -g, --git         negate the --no-git option and DO use automatic git -d, --dirnames    edit given directory names directly, not their contents -F, --files       only show files
-  -g, --git         do "git mv" instead of "mv" and "git rm" instead of "rm" --git-auto        apply --git option automatically if invoked from within a
-                    git repository
-  -G, --no-git      negate the -g/--git/--git-auto options -d, --dirnames    edit given directory names directly, not their contents -F, --files       only show files
   -D, --dirs        only show directories